bright/new-www/_posts/2018-01-12-mvvm-flowcontrollers.md

 excerpt: There are many different approaches to building an iOS application.
 MVC, MVP, MVVM, VIPER, Redux...
 You name others.
 I've been writing iOS apps for some time now, and I noticed that MVVM + FlowControllers approach works pretty well for me.
 In this post I'd like to focus on "WHY?"
 I use it over other approaches, "HOW?"
 I use it in my apps.
 ---

 There are many different approaches to building an iOS application.
-MVC, MVP, MVVM, VIPER, Redux...
+MVC (Model View Controller), MVP (Model View Presenter), MVVM (Model View ViewModel), VIPER (View Interactor Presenter Entity Routing), Redux...
 You name others.
 I've been writing iOS apps for some time now, and I noticed that MVVM + FlowControllers approach works pretty well for me.
-In this post I'd like to focus on `WHY?` I use it over other approaches and `HOW?` I use it in my apps.
+In this post I'd like to focus on "Why?"
+I use it over other approaches and "How?"
+I use it in my apps.

-# WHY?
+# Why?

 ## The beginning
 Starting iOS development is usually connected with learning basic patterns that you can use to solve problems that you will run into while struggling to create your first screens in the app.
-Most probably, the first pattern that will take care of your views and logic behind them, will be `MVC` which is very popular among iOS developers (but not only them).
+Most probably, the first pattern that will take care of your views and logic behind them, will be MVC which is very popular among iOS developers (but not only them).
 This is mostly caused by the fact that Apple highly promotes this pattern across the `UIKit` framework and code examples that you can find in their tutorials.

 ## Is MVC bad?
 Yes!
 It's the worst of all!
 It causes Massive ViewControllers to appear over your app...
 Jokes aside...